Ease Of Use

 Grammarly is an extension that you can install in your browser or word processor.
 It checks and reviews spelling, grammar, plagiarism, and more.
 Grammarly works across many platforms.
 The extension conducts checks in real-time as you write in platforms like WordPress, Microsoft Word, Facebook, email, etc.

-Many users consider this app to be a “Free Grammar Assistant.”
+Many users consider this desktop app to be a “Free Grammar Assistant.”
 The company itself uses the tagline “world’s most accurate grammar checker.”
-However, more than correcting grammar spelling mistakes, Grammarly can help improve writing skills.
+However, more than correcting grammar spelling errors, Grammarly also helps improve writing skills and word choice.
 It’s loftiest goals are to create a stronger writer in the long run.

 This sounds good, right?

-The answer is it can be if used in the right way.
+The answer is it can be if you used Grammarly in the right way.
 Of course, no app is without limitations and cons.
 This is true for this writing software and plug-in.
 This is why it is important to consider all the features, price points, upgrades, new features, the pros, and the cons.
 Ready to learn more about what Grammarly has to offer?
+We’ll look at all this further in our Grammarly review.

 The Features & Price: Basic And Grammarly Premium